 2018 was a record year for Everest with 802 total summits.
 The previous record year was 2013 with 670 total summits by all routes.
 There were a total of 5 deaths in spring 2018, 4 on the Nepal side and 1 on the Tibet side.
 Read more about Everest 2018

 Cost to Climb Everest

 Guided climbs on Everest is like any competitive marketplace, it’s driven by supply and demand and the demand is huge!
-As I’ve noted for years now, more and more Everest climbers are coming from India and China adding to the historic demand from the Americas, Europe and Southeast Asia.
+As I’ve noted for years now, more and more Everest climbers are coming from India and China adding to the historical demand from the Americas, Europe, and Southeast Asia.
 Meeting that demand are many Nepal based guides.
-China is making huge moves to capitalize on the tourist demands from their own country which will add to the crowding.

-Bottom line: Look for Everest to become more crowded, more expensive over the next five years, regardless of which side you climb, and six to eight people to lose their life each year – more on the south side due to more people climbing that side.
+Bottom line: Look for Everest to become more crowded in Nepal, more expensive and controlled in Tibet and for six to eight people to lose their lives each year – more on the south side due to more people climbing that side.

 I have begun to create my annual team location table and tracking climber’s blogs (see sidebar).
 If you have a team not listed, please let me know and I will add them if I can track them.
 If you prefer not to be mentioned, please contact me.